Kubernetes

 Note

-This guide is related to self-hosting a remote Buildkit, however, Self-Hosted Satellites beta are now available.
-Self-Hosted Satellites provide more features, have better security, and are easier to deploy than remote Buildkit.
+This guide is related to self-hosting a remote BuildKit, however, Self-Hosted Satellites beta are now available.
+Self-Hosted Satellites provide more features, have better security, and are easier to deploy than remote BuildKit.
 Check out the Self-Hosted Satellites Guide for more details and instructions to deploy in Kubernetes or AWS EC2.

 Overview